holser/openstack-summit-paris-2014/markdown/12-Deployment.md

 Note: Speaker - Vladimir Kuklin:

 First of all, we needed to polish some of the corosync module code that we had at the time we forked it.
 We needed additional support for other pacemaker resources/entities such as location constraints and master/slave resources.
 This code was not in place so we wrote it.
 Then, in order to deploy pacemaker resources and to maintain almost the same puppet code we needed to implement pacemaker service provider for puppet.
 It parses output of Pacemaker Local Resource Managers in CIB respecting timeout values and monitor commands.
-If it cannot derive user-specified values for timeouts, it parses OCF script metadata to get this information.
 Also in order to support complex OCF scripts such as scripts for Galera and RabbitMQ we had to abandon default upstream 'shadow'-like approach as it was sometimes overwriting cluster attributes during deployment changes and this desynchronization led to deployment failures.
 So we leveraged pacemaker support for XML diff CIB modification and rewrote all the providers to support it.
-Additionally, maintaining shadows was a real headache as we needed a strict sequential order of shadow+commit resource pairs in order not to overwrite CIB populated with other resources data.

 # Corosync/pacemaker manifests: part 2 - stability